BrowserUp offers a fresh approach to load testing.

 Overview

-- BrowserUp runs your code in our “magic” traffic-capturing containers.
+• BrowserUp scales your code in our “magic” traffic-capturing containers.
 This means logic and condition-handling code just works

 You might be thinking “what scripting language do I use to create the script?”
-The answer is: anything you like that drives traffic!
+The answer is: anything you like that causes traffic!

 Java and Selenium?